edeustace/mongo-db-seeder/README.md

     (test in Test) <<= (test in Test) dependsOn(seedTestTask)

-Be sure to look at the example project.

 ## Seed data format
 The seed data files can be laid out using any of the following conventions: